 Consistent with the Act, each proposer shall provide each affected jurisdiction with a copy of the proposals.
 The IRP must consider all written affected jurisdiction comments that are submitted within 60 days of receipt of the proposal.
 In addition, the IRP must solicit additional public comment for a minimum of 30 days through the Internet, local advertisement or marketing efforts, public comment sessions accessible to the public, or other means deemed appropriate by the IRP Chair.
+While not required, the Department may also accept written public comment after the posting of the conceptual proposal.
 The IRP must consider all written or oral public comments prior to its final recommendations.
 The public comment period may be concurrent with the affected local jurisdiction comment period.